mavryk-network/mavryk-protocol/tzt_reference_test_suite/coverage.md

 - `EDIV: int : int` with result 1
 - `EDIV: int : int` zero / non-zero
 - `EDIV: int : int` zero / zero
-- `EDIV: mutez : mutez` zero / non-zero
+- `EDIV: mumav : mumav` zero / non-zero
-- `EDIV: mutez : mutez` zero / zero
+- `EDIV: mumav : mumav` zero / zero
 - `IF_CONS` -- check that stack tail is preserved
 - `IF_LEFT` -- check that stack tail is preserved
 - `IF_NONE` -- check that stack tail is preserved